satya-das/cib/README.md

 ```

 This is simple code but involves integration of two C++ components.
-CIB ensures that integration is compiler independent and forward compatible and so call sequence is different than what it would be when CIB is not involved.
+CIB ensures that integration is compiler independent and ABI stable and so call sequence is different than what it would be when CIB is not involved.
 Below is the call sequence diagram for this sample, it will elaborate more about what code generated by CIB does:
 ![Call sequence for sample-1](examples/example1/SAMPLE-1.svg "Call sequence for sample-1")